devopness/devopness/docs/servers/add-aws-server.md

     - On the Search box, enter “EC2” and select it from search results
     - In the upper-right corner select the region on which server was provisioned
     - Click `Instances`
-    - A `EC2` instance will be listed, with the name of the new `Server` you provisioned on Devopness
+    - An `EC2` instance will be listed, with the name of the new `Server` you provisioned on Devopness